How to cool down when pregnant is a constant challenge as during pregnancy body temperature is naturally higher, fun times.

-This rise in temperature can be down to many factors, including hormonal changes, increased blood flow and the warmth generated by the baby.
-Either way, it’s very difficult to know how to cool down when pregnant in the face of all these hurdles.
+Pregnancy brings with it lots of challenges, not forgetting the ongoing search for the best stroller before the baby arrives, but morning sickness, pelvic pain, and the rise in body temperature.
+This last one is due to hormonal changes, increased blood flow, and the warmth generated by the baby, and because of the is, it can be tricky to know how to cool down when pregnant.
 Whether you’re experiencing a steady, radiating heat or more sudden and intense hot flushes that leave you a little dizzy, it’s all a normal part of pregnancy.

 He advises, "If you’re travelling, make sure you always have a bottle of water with you.
 Don’t wait until you’re thirsty to reach for a drink but keep fluid intake up and steer clear of caffeine, which can make you feel more dehydrated."